miwest929/miwest929.github.io/_posts/2015-05-27-closure-of-operations.md

 Now, `pretty-print` will always produce a JSON document so we can say that `pretty-print` is closed under the set of all JSON documents.

-Here is an example in Javascript:
+Here here is a more pragmatic example in Javascript:
 {% highlight javascript %}
 var Point = function(x, y) {
   this.x = x;